 “Work on what?” the sheriff asked.

 Katherine motioned toward the center of the camp and handed him the goggles.
 I looked in the direction and focused my sight through the aether.
-Next to an old diesel generator stood what looked like a frame of a steel door.
-I had played enough video games to know what that was.
-A portal.
+Next to an old diesel generator stood what looked like a steel door’s frame.
+I had played enough video games to know that that was a portal.
 Deactivated, sure, but why else would anyone build a door that led nowhere?

 A quick glance at the sheriff and the deputy confirmed they realized.
 Yet what caught my eye was a woman that walked close to the portal.
-Her crimson hair shone in the sunlight, unmarred by an Amunite.
+Her crimson hair shone in the sunlight, unmarred by anything demonic.
 By how she gestured with her arms, she commanded whatever this operation was.

 “We need to call for backup,” the sheriff whispered.
 That snapped my vision back to normal.

 Katherine shook her head.
-“I’m already breaching the protocol by involving the three of ye.
-Should’ve done this alone so.
-I cannot get more people involved.
-Ye’re free to leave though.”
+“I’m already breaching the protocol by involving the three of you.
+I cannot get more people involved… but you three are free to leave.”

 The deputy’s eyes twitched.
 He wanted to leave.
 But the sheriff didn’t look like he did.
 And neither did I. Dangerous, yes, but a hundred times more interesting than anything else I could ever do in my life.
 I was about to finish high school and to go to a college was a dream that would never come true.
 After all, I didn’t have enough money for the application itself, much less for tuition.
 And my GPA was a lot of things, but not stellar.